msberends/AMR/index.md

 After installing this package, R knows [**~70,000 distinct microbial species**](./reference/microorganisms.html) and all [**~550 antibiotic, antimycotic and antiviral drugs**](./reference/antibiotics.html) by name and code (including ATC, LOINC and SNOMED CT), and knows all about valid R/SI and MIC values.
 It supports any data format, including WHONET/EARS-Net data.

 This package was created for both routine data analysis and academic research, at the Faculty of Medical Sciences of the University of Groningen, the Netherlands, and the Medical Microbiology & Infection Prevention (MMBI) department of the University Medical Center Groningen (UMCG).
 This R package is [actively maintained](./news) and is free software (see [Copyright](#copyright)).
-It is fully independent of any other R package, can be used with all versions of R since R-3.0.0 (April 2013) and has a total file size of only 5 MB.
+It is fully independent of any other R package, works with all versions of R since R-3.0.0 (April 2013) and has a total file size of only 5 MB.
 It was designed to work in any setting, including those with very limited resources.

 <div class="main-content">
   <p>